vEnhance/otis-web/fixtures/README.md

 `./fixtures/gen-dummy-data.sh`

 and it'll generate some dummy data dynamically to play with.
-Note that this takes multiple minutes on my machine, for reasons I can't figure out.

 In fact, `fixtures/all.json` is just a snapshot of one run of this script.
 That's probably just easier.